stephdavid/weather-dashboard/README.md

 * OK, I've now got the search getting a result, as well as the buttons with event delegation - how do I get this data to replace citiesArr on line 120.
 Somehow this info will inform what the queryURL will be

+* Am able to pull specific info from the Array returned by the openweathermap geocoding API and the Object returned by the openweathermap one-call-3 obtained from the longitude and latitude elements from the geogoding API which were required by the one-call-3 (this is the API that shows data over several days).
+The "free" api provides only current day info.
+Now, I should be able to plug in the info into the html page.

 ---

 ### References